Family Physicians Can Specialize

 Experience/Practice-based Certificate of Added Competence in the following areas: - Addiction Medicine - Care of the Elderly - Emergency Medicine - Palliative Care - Sports & Exercise Medicine

-For more information about Certificates of Added Competence - please refer to The College of Family Physicians.
+For more information about Certificates of Added Competence, please refer to The College of Family Physicians.

 Most Popular